Pen721/2016-SCSU-hackathon-project/README.md

 # 2016-SCSU-hackathon-project
-created during a day long hackathon, a documents consisting a few pages meant to teach kids the basic to HTML coding.
+created during a day long hackathon, a documents consisting a few pages meant to teach kids the basic to HTML coding. coding languages contain HTML&CSS, Php and Java.